-6. Shareholder (Advisory) Board
+6. The Council's Shareholder Board

 - 6.1 The structure described above creates a governance process whereby, so far as appropriate under this Code's Principles, the company is left to get on with its business.
-Following the UK Corporate Governance Code, the companies will utilise a unified board, with appropriate non-executive directors providing outside expert help and with board committees (such as an audit committee) to provide oversight and ensure delivery. - 6.2 The Leader and cabinet, in turn, will seek to inform the executive decisions and holding the company to account utilising a reflection of the company board structure in the form of a Shareholder Board, including external expertise and sub-groups.
-The role of this group is to provide the necessary oversight from a shareholder's perspective that the parameters, policies and boundaries that the executive as the shareholder has established for the company are being adhered to.
-In it, the Leader or the appointed member of Cabinet with portfolio remains the decision maker but the Shareholder Board act as advisors in the making of those executive decisions.
+Following the UK Corporate Governance Code, the companies will utilise a unified board, with appropriate non-executive directors providing outside expert help and with board committees (such as an audit committee) to provide oversight and ensure delivery. - 6.2 The Council, in turn, will seek to inform decision making and holding the company to account utilising a reflection of the company board structure in the form of a Shareholder Board.
+Alongside the formal sub-committee structure when meeting in public, the Board may also invite independent advisors, appointed from time to time as may be required, brought in to provide their expertise in the commercial sector and the business of the trading company or companies concerned.
+The role of this group is to provide the necessary oversight from a shareholder's perspective that the parameters, policies and boundaries that the Council as the shareholder has established for the company are being adhered to.
+In it, the Shareholder Board Sub-Committee remains the decision maker but the wider Shareholder Board act as advisors in the making of those decisions. - 6.3 Such a Shareholder Board, acting as a mixture of formal Sub-Committee meeting in public for decision-making purposes and as a working group meeting in private to consider regular performance reporting, is considered to be an effective means of governance of the companies.
+This is because it allows for decision making and discussion in an informed atmosphere, which also provides the Council with: